 Don't let your brain run the show - Feel, don’t think your way through the exercise.

 Our rational minds imagine our futures in neat, organized steps.
 It will tempt you to search for images by thinking things like: “What is the logical next step in my career?’ or “What kind of man would make me happy?” or “What tropical destination is most affordable for a family of five?”
 But you'll end up with a vision devoid of real purpose or emotion.

 And if you just grab the magazines or use images already lying around your house, you may miss images that represent a future you haven’t yet imagined.

 - Get as calm as you can by relaxing, breathing deeply and imaging an extremely positive experience in your life

-- Light a candle, use aromatherapy – whatever it takes to make sure all your senses feel inspired
+- Light a candle, use aromatherapy, or meditate on what you want to create with a simple ritual - whatever it takes to make sure all your senses feel inspired

 - When you look at images, look more at outlines of the images rather than focusing on details